rvpjunior/tech-challenge-t4/README.md

 To visualize and analyze the data behaviour, run the `analyze_data` notebook.

 You must replace the `FILE_PATH` value with the data file path.

+### Train the model

+Run the notebook to train the model and it will be saved in `google_prediction_model.keras` file.